mt-cs/parallel_cryptocurrency_miner/README.md

 In Bitcoin, hash inversions are the computationally expensive problem being solved by the computer.
 Given a block, the algorithm tries to find a nonce (number only used once) that when combined with the block data produces a hash code with a set amount of leading zeros.
 The more leading zeros requested, the harder the problem is to solve.
 This program searches for the nonce that satisfies a given difficulty level by splitting the work across multiple threads.

+### Included Files
+There are several files included.
+These are:
+   - <b>Makefile</b>: Including to compile and run the program.
+   - <b>miner.c</b>: The program driver.
+Take user input and split the tasks to consumers.
+   - <b>sha1.c</b>: The magic black box of hash function that nobody understands.
+   - <b>elist.c</b>: Elastic list data structure built from scratch.
+   - <b>logger.h</b>: Helps facilitate debugging by providing basic logging functionality.

+There are also header files mine.h, sha1.h, and elist.h.

 ### Demo Run
 Here’s a demo run for the completed, parallel version of the program:
 ```bash